-Our curriculum, supported in part by Cornerstones and other selected schemes, is deliberately ambitious for all learners.
+Our curriculum, supported in part by Cornerstones Curriculum 22, is deliberately ambitious for all learners.
 One of the main principles of an ambitious curriculum is that ambitious learning, particularly knowledge acquisition, should be an entitlement for all children, regardless of their starting points or prior learning.